Table of Contents

 Solar Storage and Load Management

 Solar energy storage can work in tandem with load management during peak demand hours to bring down electricity costs further.
-To take advantage of TOC and other variable pricing schemes, you can charge your energy storage devices during off-peak times, then use that power later when electricity rates are at a premium.
+To take advantage of TOU and other variable pricing schemes, you can charge your energy storage devices during off-peak times, then use that power later when electricity rates are at a premium.
 Implementing your own load shift and peak storage strategies takes time and attention.
 You might consider a solar plus storage system to handle some work for you.
 Energy storage solutions like these can make peak load shifting easier and far more effective.
 The Lumin Smart Panel's technology, for example, enables responsive load management that can adjust automatically to battery storage status, electricity pricing, and more.
 You determine your own load-shifting strategy and call the shots.

 Additional Incentives for Shedding Loads During Peak Load Demand Periods